Chanel No. 5: 1940s

 In the early 1940s, when other perfume makers were increasing brand exposure, Parfums Chanel took a contrary track and decreased advertising.
 In 1939 and 1940, Chanel ads had been prominent.
 By 1941, there was almost no Chanel print advertising.
 Fragrance sales flourished during World War II.
 Perfume sales in the United States from 1940 to 1945 increased tenfold; Chanel No. 5 prospered, even without advertising.

 During the war years the directors of Parfums Chanel came up with an innovative marketing idea.
-Expanding sales to the middle-class customer had been started in 1934 with the introduction of the pocket flaçon.
+Expanding sales to the middle-class customer had been started in 1934 with the introduction of the pocket flacon.
 The plan was now to grow the market by selling the perfume at military post exchanges.
 It was a risky move that might have damaged the allure of the brand.
 But it did not: instead, it became a souvenir soldiers coveted for their sweetheart back home.

 At the end of World War II, Coco Chanel's wartime collaboration threatened her with arrest and incarceration.
 In an attempt at damage control, she placed a sign in the window of her rue Cambon boutique, announcing that free bottles of Chanel No. 5 were available to American GIs.
 Soldiers waited in long lines to take a bottle of Paris luxe back home, and "would have been outraged if the French police had touched a hair on her head".